 He has released 5 studio albums on hungersleep records and has an impressive catalogue of his music used in documentaries and films including (BBC2 & BBC Worldwide: William and Kate – A Royal Engagement), Black Diamond films, MTV and MICA by Ismael Ferroukhi.

 About Sound Gallery Studios

-In May, Bloom 2022 will return to Exeter Phoenix as part of Mental Health Awareness Week.
-The Bloom festival celebrates mental wellbeing, encourages openness around mental health, and showcases the arts as a powerful tool for wellness.
+The Bloom Festival celebrates mental wellbeing, encourages openness around mental health, and showcases the arts as a powerful tool for wellness.

 Duncan Chave – sound design, bird warping and additional bird recordings

 Al Swainger – bass guitars, pedals, french horn